IT Support Automation Examples: 20 Ranked by Operational Impact

 Tier 2: IT Support Automation Examples That Reduce Structural Workload

-These require clearer governance and in some cases cross-system integration, but they address the highest-volume repetitive workflows that consume the most agent time in mid-market IT environments.
+These require clearer governance and in some cases cross-system integration.
+They address the highest-volume repetitive workflows that consume the most agent time in mid-market IT environments.

 8. Password Reset Automation